 “Just be you; everyone else is already taken.”
 Oscar Wilde

 For many, I am an artist; but my family would tell you, I am simply a dreamer.
 I was lucky as, from a very early age; my dreams were shaped by the intense colours of Italy.
 We had an Italian painter friend then, Eliot, who I apparently watched sitting from a step, for hours.
 I have never stopped drawing and making since.

 Born in Taunton to an Italian father and French mother, we moved to South London, where I still live and where my practice is based.
 My path to art was through the sciences, working for ICI for a brief stint and finally culminating with a Ph.
 D from UCL in 1996 on the Quantum behaviour of silicon.
 But I was also attending Goldsmiths College in the evening to study fine art.
 Like a lost melody that kept resonating in my head, the two worlds just seemed linked.

 In addition to painting, I then set up a successful, consultancy delivering creative science and maths to children and teachers and STEAM too, has crossed into my practise.
 Children are the most creative of all thinkers as they simply don’t get ‘impossible’.
 In 2006, I finished a BA in Fine Art and since then, have shown extensively as well as taught and lectured at all levels including for companies such as Glaxo and The BBC.
 I am currently a Visiting Fellow, delivering a new body of lectures on Creativity, to Engineers and Scientists.
 This is leading me onto exciting new collaborations with businesses as well as more public speaking.
 Creativity and 'play' in any arena, really does strike me as a necessary evolution in an age of such scientific and technological possibilities.
-I believe that Artists and Art have an enormous responsibility in presenting a different perspective on the 21st Century Renaissance which is happening so very fast.
+I believe that Artists and Art have an enormous responsibility in presenting a different perspective on the 21st Century Renaissance which is happening so very fast, especially now post-Covid.